kcp-dev/api-syncagent/docs/content/publish-resources.md

 `PublishedResource` object, which will contain both which CRD to publish, as well as numerous other important settings that influence the behaviour around handling the CRD.

-When publishing a resource (CRD), exactly one version is published.
-All others are ignored from the standpoint of the resource synchronization logic.
+When publishing a resource (CRD), service owners can choose to restrict it to a subset of available versions and even change API group, versions and names in transit (for example published a v1 from the service cluster as v1beta1 within kcp).
+This process of changing the identity of a CRD is called "projection" in the agent.

 All published resources together form the APIExport.
 When a service is enabled in a workspace (i.e. it is bound to it), users can manage objects for the projected resources described by the